 - Saint Yon Trade Training Centre Bankstown [School code: 77695]

-- St Joseph Trades Skills Centre Hinchinbrook [School code: 77700] and
+- St Joseph Trades Skills Centre Hinchinbrook [School code: 77700]

 Each of these centres has state of the art, industry-standard facilities where students can undertake vocational qualifications.
-While students may enrol full time at our TTC/TSCs, many courses are also offered one session per week (usually in the afternoon) so that students can attend part-time as external students.
+While students may enrol full time at our Training Centres, many courses are also offered one session per week (usually in the afternoon) so that students can attend part-time as external students.

 How do I apply?

-- First round applications will close on Friday 1 September.
+- First round applications will close on Friday 8 September 2023.